Skip to content

 Functional API

-Define a LangGraph task using the task
+Define a LangGraph workflow using the entrypoint decorator.

 Parameters: